TheRobBrennan/demo-nextjs-keycloak/WALKTHROUGH.md

 ## 1. Initial Keycloak Setup

-First, let's set up Keycloak with some test roles and users:
+First, let's verify and complete the Keycloak configuration:

 1. Access Keycloak admin console at https://tdr-keycloak.loca.lt/admin
    - Username: `admin`
    - Password: `admin`

+2. Select the "tdr" realm from the dropdown in the top-left corner

-2. Create roles:
+3. Verify/Create roles:
    - Go to "Roles" in the left sidebar
+   - Check if `system-admin` and `researcher` roles exist
+   - If either is missing:
-   - Click "Create role"
+     * Click "Create role"
-   - Create two roles:
-     * `system-admin`
+     * Name: `system-admin` or `researcher`
+     * Description: (optional) "System Administrator Role" or "Researcher Role"
-     * `researcher`
+     * Click "Save"

-3. Create a test user:
+4. Create a test user:
    - Go to "Users" → "Add user"
    - Username: `testuser`
    - Email: `test@example.com`